🚗 Mobility · B2C · Community Safety

 Request Ahead

-Scheduling rides 1–3 days in advance reduced "no ride available" frustration by giving supply time to organically meet demand and improved daily active use
+Scheduling rides 1 to 3 days in advance reduced "no ride available" frustration by giving supply time to organically meet demand and improved daily active use

 Retention Lever